The Drive to Hội An

 “He is very funny,” she said.
 “He is also very cold, like you, so I give him a hat.”

-“Well, at least he made it this far,” I said, looking out at the fog.
-Across the street, there was an ancient-looking building, like a shrine, and a machine gun pillbox.
-“Is that building over there from the war?”
-I asked.
+“Well, at least he made it this far,” I said, looking out at the fog and seeing the cement pillbox again.
+“Is that from the war — that building over there?”

 “Did you have family in the war?”
 I asked.